TheAdeo/filament-knowledge/README.md

 #### - Variants:
 - Silk
 - Foaming/Lightweight - LW
-  &nbsp;&nbsp;&nbsp;Foaming TPU is special because the foaming not only change the density, but also change the hardness of the material: The more the material is foamed, the softer it is
+  &nbsp;&nbsp;&nbsp;Foaming TPU is special because the foaming not only change the density, but also change the hardness of the material: The more the material is foamed, the softer it is.
 - Carbon Fibers - CF
 - Glass Fibers - GF